nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 user's command.

-If the user's command type is search, i.e. `search /commandAction <keywords>`, the `Parser#parseUserInput(String userInput)` method will parse the 'search' base word and proceed to create search related command using `Parser#createSearchCommand(String userInput)` method.
+If the user's command type is search, i.e. `search /commandAction <keywords>`, the `Parser#parseUserInput(String userInput)` method will parse the 'search' base word and proceed to create search-related command using `Parser#createSearchCommand(String userInput)` method.
 This method will further evaluate the `/commandAction` and call the constructor of `SearchCommand` class by passing relevant parameters related to search to the constructor.
 If the `/commandAction` is null or incorrect, an `InvalidCommandException` will be thrown.
-If the `<keywords>` is not specified, it will be deemed as searching for spacing.
+If the `<keywords>` is not specified, it will be deemed as searching for whitespaces.

 <div class="button-container"><a class="button" href="#feature-overview">Back to Feature Overview</a></div>